wenjia-knight/CFG-MOOC-Data-Project/README.md

 - Use Matplotlib or Seaborn to create detailed graphs of the sales data
 - Calculate additional metrics (e.g. median sale price, standard deviation of sale prices)

+## Congratulations on completing the Intro to Python for Data Challenge.
+Here's some feedback on your submission from our in-house instructors:
+* Expected to tell about the problem, your approach, your innovations, your learning outcomes
+* Presentation style could be worked on in terms of engagement
+* Calculated some extra statistics, so well done on that